kastproductions/art-website-with-cms/content/collection/chamber-pieces-for-exhibitions.md

   - item: Secrets of the Dukes Oginski Manor (fragment-1)
   - item: City (private interior, Vilnius, Lithuania)
   - item: "The Queen (at the exhibition in Vilnius, Lithuania - 2) "
-  - item: Dear Brother of Freedom (the artwork; part of the piece made of molded glass; together with Saule Urbanavičiute)
+  - item: Dear Brother of Freedom -2 (the artwork; together with Saule Urbanavičiute; part of the piece made of molded glass)
   - item: The Queen (in process)
   - item: Secrets of the Dukes Oginski Manor (in process - 1)
   - item: "Dear Brother of Freedom (part of the artwork) "